 Notification on material event

-AB INVL Baltic Farmland factsheet for 3 months of 2020
+AB INVL Baltic Farmland unaudited results and factsheet for 9 months of 2020

-INVL Baltic Farmland, a company that invests in agricultural land, in the first quarter of this year had revenue of EUR 153 thousand and a net profit of EUR 69 thousand.
-Compared to the same period last year, the company’s revenue grew 1.3%, while its net profit increased 53.3%.
+INVL Baltic Farmland, a company that invests in agricultural land, had revenue of EUR 460 thousand and a net profit of EUR 267 thousand in the first three quarters of this year.
+Compared to the same period last year, the company’s revenue grew 1.5%, while its net profit increased 8.1%.

-INVL Baltic Farmland’s equity at the end of March 2020 was EUR 13.19 million, or EUR 4.09 per share.
-Equity per share increased 9.4% compared to the end of March 2019, also taking into account dividends paid out last year.
+The company’s equity at the end of September this year was EUR 13.387 million, or EUR 4.15 per share.
+Equity per share increased 9.25% from a year earlier, also accounting for dividends that were paid out.

-As regards this year’s operating forecasts, INVL Baltic Farmland plans to obtain revenue of EUR 652 thousand and earn a consolidated net profit of EUR 390 thousand.
-INVL Baltic Farmland’s revenue in the first quarter was 23.5% of the full-year forecast, while its net profit was 17.7% of the amount forecast for the year.
-Excluding the effect of provisions for receivables in the reporting period, the net profit figure would be 25.6% of the full-year forecast.
+According to the operating forecasts for this year, INVL Baltic Farmland plans to get revenue of EUR 652 thousand and earn a consolidated net profit of EUR 390 thousand.
+The company’s revenue in the first three quarters of the year was 70.6% of the full-year forecast, while its net profit was 68.5% of the amount forecast for the year.
+Excluding the effect of provisions for receivables in the reporting period, the net profit figure would be 77.7% of the full-year forecast.

 The operating forecasts assume that during this year the value of the company’s land holdings will not change, there will be no land purchase or sale transactions, and there will be no changes in provisions for receivable amounts or impact of tenant debts on the size of the administration fee.

 INVL Baltic Farmland is listed on the Nasdaq Vilnius stock exchange.
-Its subsidiaries own nearly 3 000 hectares of agricultural land in Lithuania which is rented out to agriculture companies and farmers.
+Its subsidiaries own nearly 3 thousand hectares of agricultural land in Lithuania which is rented out to agriculture companies and farmers.

 The person authorized to provide additional information: